 I kept pushing through despite the struggle, ignoring the desperate call of my own body to stop and rest; whether I was physically, mentally, or emotionally beaten down, I paid no attention to them.
 I tried to continue to be who I am, a strong person!
 I planned projects at home and at work.
 I refused help from my family, showing them nothing had changed; I could still do things on my own.
 I continued to smile and put up a grand façade, carried on with my obligations until my body could not handle it any longer, and received a wake-up call.

 One day, despite all the warning signs of impending doom, I went about my day like nothing was wrong, and before I could stop and think, I was on top of the staircase, seizing, putting my whole family in panic mode.
 The last thing I remembered before losing consciousness was my youngest daughter’s voice screaming in terror.
 I had traumatized my daughter.
 I was in danger of falling and hitting my head on the ground, perhaps not waking up again.
 Yes, I was unconscious for a while, but the moment I opened my eyes, it woke me with a worthy realization—something needed to change.

 Realization Leads to Acceptance and Opportunity:

-I guess I was afraid that my condition would change everything.
+I was afraid that my condition would change everything.
 I was worried that my illness would define me.
 I was scared to look weak.
-It wasn’t easy for me, and it took time for me to see the positive side of my situation.
+It wasn’t easy for me, and it took time to see my situation’s positive side.
 I turned things around.
-I started to find ways to feel useful, to feel complete despite my limitations.
-My weakness had given me a new perspective in life, and this is to acknowledge the little things presented to me, to see the beauty each day brings, and to savor the limited time I am given each day.
+I started to find ways to feel valuable and complete despite my limitations.
+My weakness has given me a new perspective in life: to acknowledge the little things presented to me, see the beauty each day brings, and savor the limited time I am given each day.